 1. Set Advancement and Annual Performance Goals

 Setting Advancement Goals

 At the beginning of a contract cycle, faculty should set extended contract and/or rank promotion goals they wish to attain.
 Advancement goals must be approved by the supervisor and dean at least 3 years in advance of the desired outcome.
 In addition to meeting professional experience, advanced degree, and longevity requirements, each advancement goal also has minimum scores and benchmarks in all 3 primary roles (educator-mentor, scholar-practitioner, and servant-leader) that the faculty member must obtain.
 Additionally, faculty must successfully demonstrate their competence in the area of faith integration before receiving an extended contract or rank promotion decision.
 It is the faculty member’s responsibility to ensure that all extended contract and rank promotion prerequisites have been met.
-See the Advancement Criteria Worksheet (PDF) for a summary of advancement criteria.
-Refer also to Section 8 of the Faculty Handbook (PDF) (Section 8).
+See the University Requirements for Extended Contract and Promotion (PDF) for a summary of advancement criteria.
+Refer also to Section 8 of the Faculty Handbook.

 Setting Annual Performance Goals

 After advancement goals have been set, faculty engage in an annual process of setting performance goals that will enable them to achieve the extended contract or rank promotion they desire.
 At least one goal must be set in each of the 3 primary roles (educator-mentor, scholar-practitioner, and servant-leader), and goals are strongly encouraged in the areas of faith integration and professional development.